huwprosser/huwprosser.github.io/src/content/blog/lessons-learned-from-1-million-tiktok-followers.md

 **My mistake.**
 In 2022 I took my eye off the ball to do a startup - not a bad thing.
 I met my co-founder through TikTok and built our original customer base off the back of the account.
 For mainly misguided reasons I decided to spend the next 24 months in the code editor rather than posting every day on TikTok.
 This literally paused my growth.
 The good news is that I am fine with this.
 Should I wish to continue I just need to warm it back up.
 I would however say that I should have hedged my bet.
 By being all-in on TikTok and not putting enough effort into other platforms like YouTube I am now in the position where 70% of my audience is in the US, but since the TikTok ban I rarely get 10% of US traffic.
 This is improving slowly but it used to be about 70%.
 The lesson here is, If things are going well, post to somewhere else too and tell people about it.

  Content creation is not a project.
 It is a lifestyle.
 By that I mean, it never ends.
 Think hamster wheel, burnout etc. I didn't suffer from TikTok burnout, but I know many creators that have.
-You can't make videos forever and TikTok is the sort of place where once you start posting, they don' value you any more - not because they hate you or expect loyalty, but because their content isn't evergreen.
+You can't make videos forever and TikTok is the sort of place where once you stop posting, they don' value you any more - not because they hate you or expect loyalty, but because their content isn't evergreen.
 If you want your content to be a steady source of income even if you're not active, YouTube is where it's at.
 Best way to grow on Youtube?
 TikTok.

 Be yourself, have fun.